 The Public Funds Investment Act ("Act") requires an annual audit of investment practices.
-Audit procedures in this area conducted as a part of the audit of the general purpose financial statements disclosed that in the areas of investment practices, management reports, and establishment of appropriate policies, the LCDC adheres to the requirements of the Act.
+Audit procedures conducted as a part of the audit of the general purpose financial statements disclosed that in the areas investment management reports, and establishment of appropriate policies, the LCDC adheres

-M. ECONOMIC DEVELOPMENT CORPORATION (continued)
+L. ECONOMIC DEVELOPMENT CORPORATION (continued)